Will smart glasses become the next smart speaker?

 Third, the stability of video shooting.

 It cannot be denied that even with the display function, shooting is still the main selling point of current smart glasses.
 The image distortion and video shooting stability of previous smart glasses have always been problems.
-This time, Quark has spent some effort on this aspect.
+This time, Quark has spent some effort on this.

-Since most smart glasses are currently equipped with wide - angle cameras, image distortion is inevitable when taking pictures.
+Since most current smart glasses are equipped with wide - angle cameras, image distortion is inevitable when taking pictures.
 Quark has added two clever algorithms for optimization:

 The second is to add a distortion correction algorithm, which is also a standard operation for current smart glasses.

 In terms of video shooting, Quark has added two anti - shake algorithms, EIS anti - shake and cloud - based AI anti - shake.
-Of course, even so, it still can't compare with mobile phones and stabilizers.
-But at least most of the videos shot by smart glasses can be used.
+Of course, even so, it still can't compare with mobile phones and stabilizers, but at least most of the videos taken by smart glasses can be used.

-This is the change I've seen in Quark Smart Glasses.
-Although it hasn't fundamentally solved the bottleneck problems of smart glasses, it has made good optimization.
+This is the change I've seen in the Quark Smart Glasses.
+Although it hasn't fundamentally solved the bottleneck problems of smart glasses, it has made good optimizations.

-It's worth mentioning that Quark is no longer the Quark that used to focus on cloud storage and browsers.
+It's worth mentioning that Quark today is no longer the Quark that used to make cloud storage and browsers.
 Now, Quark's weight within Alibaba is even heavier than that of Tmall Genie back then.

 In July 2022, Alibaba established a first - level department, Smart Interconnection.

-This was the year when the domestic smart speaker market, after experiencing a period of intense competition and being divided by three Internet giants, reached its peak and started to decline.
+This was the year when the domestic smart speaker market, after experiencing a hundred - flower - blooming period and being divided by three Internet giants, reached its peak and then declined.

-IDC released two representative statistical data this year:
+IDC gave two representative statistical data this year:

 Second, the annual sales volume of the Chinese smart speaker market was 28.51 million units.
 Affected by the cyclical development of the market and the reduction of subsidies, the overall sales volume decreased by nearly a quarter.

-It was in such a volatile market situation that Tmall Genie, one of the three smart speaker giants, underwent several rounds of organizational structure adjustments this year.
-Finally, after the smart speaker boom faded, it was integrated into the Quark system along with the Smart Interconnection department.
+It was in such a turbulent market situation that Tmall Genie, one of the three giants in the smart speaker market, underwent several rounds of structural adjustments this year.
+Finally, after the boom of smart speakers subsided, it was integrated into the Quark system along with the Smart Interconnection department.

-According to a report in "Intelligent Emergence" at the beginning of this year, citing an insider, the Smart Interconnection Business Group is now under the management of Wu Jia, the president of the Smart Information Business Group.
-The Tmall Genie team has merged with the Quark product team, and what the two merged teams are working on is smart glasses.
+According to a report by "Intelligent Emergence" citing an insider's information at the beginning of this year, the Smart Interconnection Business Group is under the overall management of Wu Jia, the president of the Smart Information Business Group.
+The Tmall Genie team has merged with the Quark product team, and what the two merged product teams are working on is smart glasses.

-In a series of organizational structure adjustments of Tmall Genie and the Quark team this year, we've seen a series of greater changes:
+In a series of structural adjustments of the Tmall Genie and Quark teams this year, we've seen a series of greater changes behind them:

-First, Peng Chao, the former president of Smart Interconnection and also the leader of Tmall Genie, chose to leave and start his own business.
-The Cloud Jue Technology he founded is also working on the direction of wearable devices + intelligent agents;
+First, Peng Chao, the former president of Smart Interconnection and also the person - in - charge of Tmall Genie, chose to leave and start his own business.
+The Yunjue Technology he founded is also working in the direction of wearable devices + intelligent agents.

-Second, after the merger of Tmall Genie and the Quark team, in the new round of the smart glasses battle among giants, Alibaba has switched to the Quark team to take the lead;
+Second, after the merger of the Tmall Genie and Quark teams, in the new round of the smart glasses battle among giants, Alibaba has handed over the leadership to the Quark team.

 Third, at the end of 2024, Alibaba split the Tongyi product team and incorporated it into the Smart Information Business Group.
-The former is at the same level as Quark, and later renamed and launched Qianwen APP and Qianwen PC version;
+The former was at the same level as Quark, and later renamed and launched the Qianwen APP and Qianwen PC version.

-Fourth, not long ago, Quark's C - plan was widely reported.
-Then, Quark Browser launched a conversation assistant, and the functions of Qianwen APP were integrated into Quark Browser.
+Fourth, not long ago, the Quark C - plan was widely reported.
+Then, the Quark Browser launched a dialogue assistant, and the functions of the Qianwen APP were integrated into the Quark Browser.

-From this series of adjustments, we can see that after the C - end (including software and hardware) has become the main data entry point for large models, Alibaba is re - integrating internal resources and increasing investment in the C - end.
+From this series of adjustments, we've found that after the C - end (including software and hardware) has become the main data entry point for large models, Alibaba is re - integrating its internal resources and increasing its investment in the C - end.
 Among them, Quark is replacing Tmall Genie and becoming the leading brand for Alibaba in the C - end market.

 It was also at this time that smart glasses became another consumer - grade hardware product that Alibaba entered the market to compete in after smart speakers.

-It's worth noting that when facing every disruptive technological change, giants are always anxious about not being left behind in the new era.
+It's worth mentioning that when facing every disruptive technological change, giants will be anxious about how not to be left behind by the new era.
 So, they often struggle with several rounds of decision - making internally - to do or not to do?
 If they do, how to do it?

-Ultimately, these giants will participate in every major Internet industry change, including the battle between Didi and Kuaidi in the ride - hailing market, the battle between Meituan and Ele.me in the food - delivery market, the battle between Mobike and Ofo in the bike - sharing market, and so on.
+Ultimately, these giants will participate in every major round of Internet industry changes, including the battle between Didi and Kuaidi in the ride - hailing market, the battle between Meituan and Ele.me in the group - buying market, the battle between Mobike and Ofo in the bike - sharing market, and so on.

 Perhaps few people remember that Alibaba also participated in the smartphone battle.
 At that time, Alibaba Cloud, under the leadership of Wang Jian, developed the mobile operating system YunOS, which was installed on popular smartphones such as K - Touch and Meizu at that time.